 Later Gopalpur regained its importance to maritime trade during British colonial rule.
 It was a transit point to export sugar and cheap labourers for the tea gardens of Assam in north-eastern India.
-Today it survives on fishing as its main industry, and a pristine beach with unforgettable views of the sunrise.
+Today it survives on fishing as its main industry and a pristine beach with unforgettable views of the sunrise.

-The greatest experience that we had here is the breathtaking view of rising sun in the morning.
+The greatest experience that we had here is the breathtaking view of the rising sun in the morning.

 The lapping of the waves follows a rhythm.
 Watching these waves from the beach and enjoying the sunrise is really a divine experience.